andrewdotn/crk-db/docs/CW.md

 A structured field containing information about the grammatical categories of the entry, **ex:** `singular`, `diminutive`.
 Entries with different sets of grammatical information should be separated into distinct entries (i.e. this field should never appear twice in an entry).

+* The information in this field is used to garner inflectional information, specifically whether the word can take _‑im_ POSS or _‑is_ DIM.
 * `N`: `singular` | `plural` (occasionally other values)
 * secondary derivation: `reciprocal` | `diminutive` | etc.
-* The information in this field is used to garner inflectional information, specifically whether the word can take _‑im_ POSS or _‑is_ DIM.
+* Almost all verbs will have `independent, {person}` in this field.
+* A following semicolon indicates other information.

 ## `\gr2` **grammatical information (freeform)**